CodeHealth MCP Server

 Key Features

-• Local execution for full control and data privacy
+• Local execution for full data privacy and control

-• Model-agnostic support for any AI assistant or agent
+• Model-agnostic — works with any MCP-compatible AI assistant

 • Quality gates for AI coding

-• Token usage optimization (up to 45% savings)
+• Token usage optimization — save up to 45% on token spend

 About CodeHealth MCP Server